hsotoparada/DeepPhasePick/README.md

 (3.3) Plotting of continuous waveform with predicted P and S phases, and corresponding predicted probability time series.

 Two type of output plots can be generated.
-Function **X** creates plots including predicted phase onsets on seismic waveforms.
-Function **X** further includes predicted probability time series.
+Function **plot_predicted_wf_phases** creates plots including predicted phase onsets on seismic waveforms.
+Function **plot_predicted_wf_phases_prob** additionally includes predicted probability time series.
-Function **X**, which requires the installation of the plotly library, creates interactive plots of the predicted phase onsets on seismic waveforms and predicted probability time series.
+Function **plotly_predicted_wf_phases**, which requires the installation of the plotly library, creates interactive plots of the predicted phase onsets on seismic waveforms and predicted probability time series.
 In all the above plots, the phase onsets shown are the refined picks.
-Moreover, the user-defined parameter **dct\_out['opath']/dct\_out['flag_data']** controls which seismogram components are plotted.
+Moreover, the user-defined parameter **dct\_out['plot_comps']** controls which seismogram components are plotted.

 ## Citation: